xward/ruby-agents-sdk/web_shell/local_cloud_config/guides/README.md

 When a user click on the button, the application will query our agent for a list of three FML facts.
 Our agent will retrieve three random facts from its cache and send them to the agent.
 The agent will update its cache every day, so we will only make one request to FML per day.

+We will not implement the graphical interface of the device component to make this guide more concise.
+However, the demo application that comes with the SDK does include the graphical interface.

 # Getting started #

 First, you need your MDI virtual machine (VM) up and running.
 Because you are currently reading this page, I assume it is already done.
 Remember that you have a `README` file in the root folder of your VM should you ever forget how to start it.